February 21 at 6:30 p.m.

 April 14 at 12:45 p.m. (doors open at 12:30 p.m.)

-If you would like to participate, please RSVP via email to firstname.lastname@example.org, letting us know the number of participants and their ages.
+If you would like to participate, please RSVP via email to firstname.lastname@example.org, letting us know the number of participants and whether each is an adult, student, or child.

 *Most InterACT events are free for ticket holders.
 Please note that performance times vary.